INCOMING GRADUATE STUDENTS:

 - Be understanding with your advisor’s time.
 While it is important to be persistent, you have to learn that taking on graduate students and mentoring them requires a substantial time commitment.

 - If you are in a thesis program: start writing now!
 Many parts of your thesis/dissertation may be started without your research data.
 Join the Graduate School’s Thesis and Dissertation Writing Studio.
-Most importantly, if you are in a thesis program, be absolutely certain to follow the Thesis Guidelines.
+Most importantly, if you are in a thesis program, be absolutely certain to follow the Thesis Guidelines and to attend the Thesis Workshop organized by the Graduate School.
 Trust us when we say that following the Guidelines outlined by the Graduate School will prevent a huge headache at the end of your program when all you can think about is graduation – or that nice job you’ve lined up!

 - Treat your Research or Teaching Assistantship like a job, because it is.
 You aren’t getting a stipend and tuition support “just because you did well in your undergraduate study.”
 Make the most of this opportunity, as not every student has the chance to be funded (and it is possible to lose your support).

 - Don’t get charged a $100 late fee by not paying your tuition or fees on time.
 Even if a 3rd party is paying for your tuition – everything may not be covered (e.g. fees).
-If you aren’t sure what your tuition bill is (or you’ve misplaced the copy that the Bursar’s O ce sent), check your Student Service Center in MaineStreet.
+If you aren’t sure what your tuition bill is (or you’ve misplaced the copy that the Bursar’s Office sent), check your Student Service Center on MaineStreet.

 - Buy some appropriate winter apparel!
 This is most important for those of you who have never experienced a Maine “winter” season.
 You can find the following items for a low cost at the Black Bear Exchange, the Orono Thrift Shop, or Goodwill: